pryley/site-reviews/readme.txt

 1. The "All Reviews" page.

+2. Add-ons provide additional functionality to Site Reviews

-2. The "Edit Review" page.
+3. The "Edit Review" page.

-3. Site Reviews has full support for the new Blocks Editor and includes custom blocks for each of the shortcodes.
+4. Site Reviews has full support for the new Blocks Editor and includes custom blocks for each of the shortcodes.

-4. If you are still using the Classic page editor, you can use the Site Reviews  dropdown button to easily add any of the shortcodes.
+5. If you are still using the Classic page editor, you can use the Site Reviews  dropdown button to easily add any of the shortcodes.

-5. Site Reviews includes three widgets.
+6. Site Reviews includes three widgets.

-6. Site Reviews includes a Help page with answers to frequently asked questions and complete documentation for all available shortcode options.
+7. Site Reviews includes a Help page with answers to frequently asked questions and complete documentation for all available shortcode options.

-7. The "General" settings page.
+8. The "General" settings page.

-8. The "Reviews" settings page.
+9. The "Reviews" settings page.

-9. The "Submissions" settings page.
+10. The "Submissions" settings page.

-10. The "Schema" settings page.
+11. The "Schema" settings page.

-11. Easily add a custom translation for any text in the plugin.
+12. Easily add a custom translation for any text in the plugin.

-12. Export/import the plugin settings, and perform various other tasks.
+13. Export/import the plugin settings, and perform various other tasks.

-13. If you experience any issues with the plugin, the console logger is the first pace to look.
+14. If you experience any issues with the plugin, the console logger is the first pace to look.

-14. View information about the configuration of your server, your website, and the Site Reviews plugin.
+15. View information about the configuration of your server, your website, and the Site Reviews plugin.

-15. This is what the Slack notifications look like.
+16. This is what the Slack notifications look like.

 ## Changelog